-Have you ever experienced situations when you were working on something, whether it was a project or task, and you got into this flow, and your efficiency and productivity just exploded?
+Have you ever experienced a situation when you were working on something and you got into this flow, and your efficiency and productivity just exploded?

-I know I certainly have, and in those moments, I lost track of time and I was amazed by how much I actually got done in a day.
+I know I have, and in those moments, I lost track of time and I was amazed by how much I got done in a day.
 That is the power of momentum!

 A key lesson I have learnt is that momentum isn’t something that just happens — it has to be cultivated or generated!

-Here are five things that are essential if we want to take advantage of the power of momentum on a consistent basis.
-While these things are not difficult, they will require disciplined and sustained attention in order to fully reap the benefits of momentum.
+Here are five things that are essential if we want to take advantage of the power of momentum consistently.
+While these things are not difficult, they will require disciplined and sustained attention to fully reap the benefits of momentum.

 - Make the intangible, tangible.
-Oftentimes, we have an idea or a vague concept of what we want but we fail to quantify it or break it down into tangible action steps.
-This is a big reason why momentum is not generated consistently when we are working.
+Often, we have an idea or a vague concept of what we want, but we do not quantify it or break it down into tangible action steps.
+This is a big reason why momentum is not generated consistently when we’re working.
 Creating a plan is often a good starting point for converting vague ideas into practical actions.
-Taking consistent action is what builds momentum.
+Taking consistent action builds momentum.

 - Focus on what you want, not on what you fear.
-This ties in with the first point that we must always focus on what we want.
-The challenge is when we encounter obstacles or experience temporary failure, it makes us question our abilities and may even bring up different types of fears that could prevent us from generating any type of momentum.
+This ties in with the point that we must always focus on what we want.
+The challenge is when we encounter obstacles or experience temporary failure, it makes us question our abilities.
+It may even bring up different fears that could prevent us from generating any momentum.
 The way to move past our fears is to focus on what we want and why we want it.